manojnathyogi/Equitable_AI_Dermatology-TeamGlycolic/README.md

 ## **🚀 Next Steps & Future Improvements**

-**Address the following:**

-* What are some of the limitations of your model?<br />
-  We had some difficulties with the model overfitting the data and inconsistencies with our results after running the model several times
+- We encountered challenges with model overfitting and inconsistencies in results when running the model multiple times.

-* What would you do differently with more time/resources? <br />
-  With more time and resources we could have researched better the reason behind the inconsistencies of our results and work around those
+- With more time and resources, we could have investigated the causes of these inconsistencies and developed strategies to address them.
+This would involve understanding the internal structure of the pre-trained models and conducting more hyperparameter tuning.

-* What additional datasets or techniques would you explore? <br />
-  We would explore different techniques related to ensemble models and other image-oriented EDA
+- Future improvements include exploring alternative models, implementing ensemble learning, applying k-fold cross-validation, training models specific to each Fitzpatrick skin type, and conducting further image-oriented EDA to enhance model robustness and generalization.

 ---